gcmt/vessel.nvim/README.md

 - `<C-O>` Move backwards in the jump list (towards the bottom).
 As a `count`, you can use the relative number displayed on the left column.
 - `<C-I>` Move forward in the jump list (towards the top).
 As a `count`, you can use the relative number displayed on the left column.

+> [!NOTE]
-**NOTE**: the relative positions you see by default on the left column are not the **real relative positions** you would use as a count outside the jump list window.
+> The relative positions you see by default on the left column are not the **real relative positions** you would use as a count outside the jump list window.
 This is because the list can be filtered and you could potentially see big gaps between these positions otherwise.

 ### Buffer List Window